Non Sequitur (comic strip)

 single panel.
 The Sunday strip is vertical.

-Non Sequitur has been honored with four National Cartoonists Society Awards, including the Newspaper Panel Cartoon Award for 1995, 1996 and 1998, and the Newspaper Panels Award for 2002.
+Non Sequitur has been honored with four National Cartoonists Society Awards, including the Newspaper Panel Cartoon Award for 1995, 1996, and 1998, and the Newspaper Panels Award for 2002.
 It is the only comic strip to win in its first year of syndication and the only title to ever win both the best comic strip and best comic panel categories.

 Characters in Whatchacallit, Maine

 The Pyles

-Originally Danae, Joe and "Offshore" Flo were separate characters in their own segments but their storylines were eventually fused and they were billed as being family.
+Originally Danae, Joe and "Offshore" Flo were separate characters in their segments but, their storylines were eventually fused and they were billed as being family.
 Joe and his daughters moved to his native New England to live near his mother following his divorce and withdrawal from major media outlets.

 Joe

-Joseph "Joe" Pyle is an unemployed former host of the talk radio program "NoozTube", often frustrated by how mass media treats him, and used by the strip to comment on the media.
+Joseph "Joe" Pyle is an unemployed former host of the talk radio program NoozTube, often frustrated by how mass media treats him, and used by the strip to comment on the media.
 As the cast of characters grew and merged, he became the often-bewildered father of Danae and Kate.
 His name may be a reference to the confrontational conservative talk show host, Joe Pyne, but is equally likely to be a tribute to beloved World War II correspondent Ernie Pyle; Joe thus represents the love-and-hate relationship many mainstream Americans have with the media.
 In his early appearances, Joe looked much like former President George H. W. Bush, whose family has a home in Maine.

 His ex-wife and Danae and Kate's mother, Jennifer Pyle, is not seen and seldom referred to.
 She is said to have run off with a biker while the family was on a trip to New Hampshire.